whuizenga/teaching-postman/README.md

 ## What is Postman

 Postman is the most complete toolchain for API development.
 The most-used REST client worldwide.
 Designed from the ground up to support the API developer.
-Intuitive user interface to send requests, save responses, add tests, and create workflows Read the docs.
+Intuitive user interface to send requests, save responses, add tests, and create workflows.

 ### what does that mean?